makersacademy/bowling-challenge/README.md

 ### Future Additions

-At the point where I began to add the calculations for the spare, I considered extracting frame into a separate class to deal with the calculations separately from game.
-Separating out frame into a separate class would have resulted in cleaner code which would be much easier to refactor.
+At the point where I began to add the calculations for the spare, I considered extracting frame into a separate class to deal with the calculations independently from game.
+Separating out frame into a separate class would have resulted in cleaner code which would be much easier to refactor and add to making the logic more robust.

-In the future, when attempting this challenge again I would create 2, perhaps 3 separate classes for:
+In the future, when attempting this challenge again I would create 2 separate classes for:

 Game - responsible for keeping track of the frames.